syhner/betterr/README.md

 ## Explanation

-`betterr` / `betterSync` execute a callback and return an object with `data` (callback return value) and `err` (error during execution), one of which will be null depending on the success of the callback.
+`betterr` / `betterSync` execute a callback and return a tuple with `data` (callback return value) and `err` (error during execution), one of which will be null depending on the success of the callback.

 - `betterr` can be used with both asynchronous and synchronous callbacks.